-The fact that social and ecological responsibility go hand in hand also becomes evident in the “Alliance for Sustainable Textiles”, which seeks to achieve improvements on both counts for those employed in the textile and clothing industry.
-150 German textile manufacturers have joined the initiative launched by the Federal Ministry for Economic Cooperation and Development (BMZ) in 2014.
-Its members cover around 50% of the German textile market; the goal is to raise that figure to 75%.
+The fact that doing business goes hand in hand with social and ecological responsibility also becomes evident in the “Alliance for Sustainable Textiles”, which seeks to achieve improvements on both counts for those employed in the textile and clothing industry.
+More than 130 German textile manufacturers, associations, unions, non-government organizations and others have joined the initiative launched by the Federal Ministry for Economic Cooperation and Development (BMZ) in 2014.
+Its members cover around 50% of turnover in the German textile market.
 Considerable improvements have been made on all sides since the fatal accidents in the textile factories in Bangladesh and Pakistan.
 As of 2018 the Alliance is setting specific standards for all members designed to ensure that the ambitious goals are met.
+In 2019 members released public progress reports for the first time, according to which 80 percent of the goals it had set have been reached.
 Through the Alliance, Germany documents its pioneering role with regard to international efforts for fair standards in global delivery chains.